|HISTORY||MATCH APPLICATION||HEROES INC.||ADDITIONAL INFORMATION|

 We will do our best to team up the Cops with one of the Cowboys that has extra room on their gun carts, but that may not always be possible.
 Please be prepared to carry your gear between stages if necessary.

 A fillable match application is available on our website as shown below.
 The application can be downloaded, then opened with Adobe Reader and filled out on your computer, then printed and mailed in with your entry fee to the address shown on the application.
-You can go directly to the applications by clicking the following link, 2021 Cops & Cowboys Application.
+You can go directly to the applications by clicking the following link, 2024 Cops & Cowboys Application coming in soon.